slackalaxy/cran2crux/README.md

 mkdir r4-modules
 cd r4-modules
 ```
-As an example, let's create a port for the [Seurat](https://cran.r-project.org/web/packages/Seurat/) set of tools for single cell genomics ([Satija lab](https://satijalab.org/seurat/)).
+As an example, let's create a port for the [Seurat](https://cran.r-project.org/web/packages/Seurat/) module that provides a set of tools for single cell genomics ([Satija lab](https://satijalab.org/seurat/)).
 The following will create a single port, called `r4-seurat`:

     cran2crux Seurat

-Here's the port:
+This is the port:
 ```BASH
 # Description: R module Seurat
 # URL: https://cran.r-project.org/web/packages/Seurat